 However, here’s where it gets interesting:

 Recruitment managers only spend an average of six seconds when looking at CVs.
 But what if I told you that 80% of the time, your CV was never even seen?

 Today, most organisations use a tool called an Applicant Tracking System (ATS for short).

 These ATS filter out “under-qualified” CVs, a good thing for the HR department.
 But this can make your job search feel like finding a needle in a haystack – near impossible!

 So what is an applicant tracking system?

 An applicant tracking system is a software application that enables the electronic handling of recruitment and hiring needs.
 Large organisations often deal with several thousand job applications for a single job, and it is an impossible task to sort through them one by one.
-To be more efficient, we need a faster way of doing this.
+To be more efficient, they need a faster way of doing this.

 An ATS is also used to cull candidates.
 It conducts a preliminary analysis of the applicants to find the best fits for a job.
 The goal is to speed HR’s review of job applications and CVs.
 It may look for keywords or use AI-type algorithms that run a more in-depth analysis of the job applicant.

 Estimates show that as many as 90% of organisations use some ATS to filter their applications.